ZhihuiM/Fish-eyes/README.md

 'Traditional_methods': Four different traditional algorithms.

+## Installation
+**Requirements**:
+The code should be able to work as long as you have the following packages:
+- PyTorch >= 1.0.
+- numpy
+- opencv-python
+- PIL
+- shutil
+- imutils
+- tqdm
+- pycocotools
+- tensorboard (optional, only for training)

 ## Run RAPiD algorithm Demo (Using single image)

 step1.
 Put source image in folder 'input_images'.